Kelly Ripa Jokes About Her Cooking Spray In Repost Of Muscled Husband Mark Consuelos

 Kelly Ripa recently reposted a video that her husband, Mark Consuelos, shared on Instagram earlier today, and she had plenty of jokes to go along with the upcoming Riverdale clips.

 The Inquisitr reported that Consuelos posted a video today that featured his Riverdale character, Hiram Lodge, looking incredibly muscled and chiseled.
 The Live with Kelly and Ryan star gave her own interpretation of the video when she reposted it for her 2.5 million followers on the popular social media platform.
 The squirting water emoji appeared to show that Ripa appreciated her husband’s hard body in the clip.
-She also announced that the show’s return on October 9 brings “adult-onset nudity and teenage hijinks” back to the small screen.
+She also announced that the show’s return on October 9 brings “adult onset nudity” as well as teenage antics back to the small screen.
 Then the former All My Children star quipped that she knows exactly what happened to her cooking spray, which was an allusion to her husband’s slick, sweaty body in one of the scenes.
 She also included a hashtag with the word daddy.

 Within minutes, Ripa’s followers responded positively.
 Nearly 55,000 hit the “like” button within the first half-hour after she shared her husband’s video.
 Plus, more than 120 fans also dropped a comment on Ripa’s fun repost of Comsuelos’s Riverdale video that reveals that Hiram will be prisoner 001 in the upcoming season of the hit CW show.